ConceptaNjolima/MyTNTResources/Week 1/Intro to Git.md

 ---

 9. **Demo** - Sourcetree
 Instructor demos Sourcetree by adding local repository and looking at history.
-   * Sourcetree is an app for interacting with Git repositories.
-It does a good job visualizing what's going on.
-   * You can make changes to repos with both the command line in VS Code and Sourcetree, there's some overlap in functionality.
-Try both and find what works best.
    * Open / add local repo.
 Look at commits.
    * Make change and commit with Soucretree.
    * *Talk about staged vs unstaged commits?*